shokes/shokes/README.md

 Proficient in vanilla javascript, hence can easily adapt to any of its frameworks depending on the requirements of the job.
 I'm thrilled by logic; and I solve problems for fun.
 When I'm not working I'm either watching football games, catching up on my latest shows, listening to music or surfing the internet.

-Some my projects are available here: https://oshoke.vercel.app/
+Some of my projects are available here: https://oshoke.vercel.app/

 ---